Skip to Site Header Skip to Main Content Skip to Footer

 Cooler Sleepwear

 This can also include bedding.
 Similar to cooler clothing, having the right bedding materials will ensure you’re comfortable and cool while asleep.
+Wear layers that you can easily remove when a hot flash starts.

 Create a Cool Sleep Environment

-Cooling Mattress Pad for Hot Flashes
+Bed Cooling System & Mattress Pad for Hot Flashes

-Explore purchasing the Dock Pro sleep system.
-The ultimate cooling mattress for a perfect sleep climate, no matter your body’s heat load or room temperature.
-Easily select a temperature as low as 55ºF to help cool your body.
+You can easily select a temperature as low as 55ºF to help cool your body.
 Sleeping in a cooler bed will reduce hot flashes and night sweats, improving your overall sleep.

 Read More: Greater Than 50% Reduction in Hot Flash Severity and Frequency